opensearch-project/documentation-website/_security-analytics/usage/overview.md

 ## Detectors

-Detectors displays a list of available detectors by detector name, status (active/inactive), and log type.
+The Detectors section displays a list of available detectors by detector name, status (active/inactive), and log type.
 Select **View all detectors** to go to the Detectors page.
 Select **Create detector** to go directly to the Define detector page.